altoszin/altoszin/README.md

 As a student pursuing BS Computer Engineering, I deal with codes, electronics, and calculus.

-If an idea comes up to my head, I start doing it on impulsem,
+If an idea comes up to my head, I start doing it on impulse,

 otherwise, I won't do it.